richter43/GPU-ABC/report/paper.md

 will result in a consensus closer to the truth [@crowd-wisdom], this is theorized to be due to the fact that independent actors are susceptible to errors, and such error can be eliminated through the correct aggregation of the multitude of data.
+This idea only holds given that there's a large, mutually independent population from which to obtain the results from.

 ## Code implementation